Roz Abrams: WABC-TV and WCBS-TV

 Before joining WCBS-TV in 2004, Abrams had spent 18 years at WABC-TV, beginning in February 1986, first as a general reporter and later as 5 p.m. co-anchor.
-The quick move began Abrams's long association with the station.
-Her last partner at WABC-TV was Diana Williams, beginning in 2003.
-In 2003, she was offered a contract by WCBS-TV to anchor CBS 2 News at 5 and 11.
+This began Abrams's long association with the station.
+She stayed there until 2003.

-Abrams then joined WCBS-TV as the co-anchor of "CBS2 News" at 5 and 11 p.m. on April 19, 2004.
+Abrams then joined WCBS-TV as the co-anchor of "CBS2 News" at 5 and 11 p.m., and began appearing there on April 19, 2004.
 First she was paired with veteran New York news anchor Ernie Anastos, who had co-anchored WABC Eyewitness News with her in the 1980s, and then with Jim Rosenfield.
 In April 2006, she was moved from 11 p.m. to noon, co-anchoring with Mary Calvi.
 Abrams was replaced at 11 p.m. with veteran Dana Tyler (whom Abrams had replaced at 11 p.m. upon joining WCBS in 2003).
 In November 2006, however, Abrams left the air after WCBS-TV sports anchor Chris Wragge and newly hired Kristine Johnson (formerly of NBC News and MSNBC) became the anchors at noon and 5 p.m. (and eventually moved from noon to 11 p.m.).